a-type/verdant/README.md

 lo-fi distinguishes between "replica ID" (i.e. individual device) and "user ID."
 The intention is to allow one actual person to use multiple devices, but only have one presence which follows them between devices.

 To update your presence, use `presence.update`.

+### Switching transports

+lo-fi can sync over HTTP requests or WebSockets.
+By default, it automatically uses HTTP when a user is the only one connected to a library, and switches to WebSockets when other users are online.

+You can disable this functionality by passing `sync.automaticTransportSelection: false` to your client descriptor config, and change transport manually by using `sync.setMode('realtime' | 'pull')`.

 ### React